AndyLPK247/djangocon-2019-web-ui-testing/README.md

 Whatever the fixture returns will be passed into the test function.
 Therefore, we can access the WebDriver instance using the `browser` variable!

-Rerun the test using `pipenv run python -m pytest` to test the fixture.
+Re-run the test using `pipenv run python -m pytest` to test the fixture.
 Even though the test should still fail,
-Chrome should briefly pop up for a few seconds while the test is running.
+Chrome should briefly pop up while the test is running.
-Make sure Chrome quits once the test is done.
+Make sure Chrome quits after the test is complete.
 Then, commit your latest code changes.
 Part 2 is now complete!